On Discrete Subgroups of automorphism of $P^2_C$: Compact complex projective 2-dimensional orbifolds

+Recall that a {\it complex projective structure} on a complex manifold $M$ of dimension $n$ is a maximal atlas for $M$ modeled on open subsets of the projective space $\mathbb {P}^n_{\mathbb {C}}$, so that for any two overlapping charts, the corresponding change of coordinates is restriction of an element in $\PSL(n+1,\C)$.

+More generally, we want to consider complex projective orbifolds, and we refer to \cite{choi, thurston} for basic material on this topic.
+Like a manifold, an orbifold is specified by local conditions, an {\it orbifold atlas}; instead of being locally modeled on open subsets of $\R^n$, an orbifold is locally modeled on quotients of open subsets of $\R^n$ by finite group actions.
+More precisely, if $G$ is a Lie group acting effectively, transitively and locally faithfully on a smooth manifold $X$, a {\it $(G,X)$-orbifold} means a topological Hausdorff space $M$, called the underlying space, with a countable basis and equipped with a collection $\{\widetilde{U}_i,\Gamma_i, \phi_i,U_i\}_{i\in I}$, where the $\{U_i\}$ are an open cover of $M$, and the $\widetilde {U}_i$, called {\it folding charts}, are open subsets of $ X$.
+For each $\widetilde {U}_i$ there exists a finite group $\Gamma_i\subset G$ acting on $\widetilde {U}_i$, and a homeomorphism $\phi_i:U_i\rightarrow \widetilde{U}_i/\Gamma_i$, called a {\it folding map}.
+These charts must satisfy a certain compatibility condition (as they do for manifolds).

-Given an $(X,G)$-orbifold $M$, we will say that $M$ is a \textit{good orbifold} (respectively a \textit{very good orbifold}) if there exist a covering orbifold map $p:\tilde M\rightarrow M$ such that $\tilde M$ is an $(X,G)$-manifold (respectively a compact $(X,G)$-manifold).
+The orbifold $M$ is said to be {\it good} if there exists a covering orbifold map $p:\widetilde M\rightarrow M$ such that $\widetilde M$ is a manifold.
+The orbifold is {\it very good} if the manifold $\widetilde M$ actually is compact.
+The following theorem is due to Thurston in \cite {thurston}: